 Musaica presents a variety of eclectic and entertaining chamber music to audiences throughout the New Orleans metropolitan area.
 Each year three diverse programs are performed several times in different venues in metropolitan New Orleans, including surrounding parishes.
-The Musaica concert series presents more familiar and accessible works alongside those which are new or less often performed.
+The Musaica concert series presents familiar and accessible works alongside those which are new or less often performed.

 For twelve season, this adventuresome chamber group has presented world premiers by bassist and founding member David Anderson, as well as Harold Seletsky, William Horne, Mollie O'Meara, Richard Harrison, William Vollinger, Dan Shore, Tucker Fuller, and Adrienne Elisha.
 Audiences are treated to performances of great but infrequently heard compositions by Villa-Lobos, Bax, Bartok, Poulenc, Kodaly, and Rebecca Clarke alongside timeless favorites like Copland's Appalachian Spring, and the Schubert Octet.
-The Musaica Chamber Ensemble has been hailed by the New Orleans Times-Picayune as "a triumph of musicianship and adventurous programming," and had been nominated several times by Gambit's "Tribute to the Classical Arts” for its programs and performances of contemporary chamber music.
+The Musaica Chamber Ensemble has been hailed by the New Orleans Times-Picayune as "a triumph of musicianship and adventurous programming," and has been nominated several times by Gambit's "Tribute to the Classical Arts” for its programs and performances of contemporary chamber music.
 It was the winner of the 2007 award for Best Chamber Music Concert.